The-FireHub-Project-old/FireHub_Core/docs/support/collection.md

 >> :---:|:---:|:---:|:---:
 >> yes | no | no | no

-Removes unique values from an array.
+Removes unique values from collection.

 > note: method validates only values, and ignores keys.